renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - Added the Anxious and Sensitive traits.
 - Further work on CV's Mudskippers.
   - Entered them as a minor faction in the Other Nations section.
+- Added the Leverage trait,
+  - filled in the Old Wound and Congenital Defect traits.

 ## To-Do